pink88/Tuiss2HA/README.md

 ### Battery State ###
 An accurate battery percentage is not provided by the blind, but it is possible to return two states:
-1. "Battery is good"
+1. "Normal" - battery is good
-2. "Battery needs charging"
+2. "Low" - battery needs charging

-To accomplish this a service has been provided: "Tuiss2ha.Get_Battery_Status".
-This can be called manually from Developers -> Services or included as a part of an automation which I'd recommend runs on a weekly schedule.
+To accomplish this an action has been provided: "Tuiss2ha.Get_Battery_Status".
+This can be called manually from Developers -> Actions or included as a part of an automation which I'd recommend runs on a weekly schedule.
 The resulting battery state of "Normal" or "Low" is then recorded against the Battery entity.
-The automation can then send a notification if the battery state is returned as low from the service.
+The automation can then send a notification if the battery state is returned as low from the action.
 For example:

         alias: Blinds_Battery_Notify
         description: ""